Algerine-class minesweeper: Construction

 A total of 94 Algerine class vessels served with the Royal Navy; of these 45 were built in the UK and another 49 in Canada.
 A further 12 vessels served with the Royal Canadian Navy; all these were built in Canada.

 The ships were built in the UK were ordered under the 1940 to 1943 war emergency building programmes.

 The companies involved were Harland & Wolff (22), Lobnitz (18), Blyth (2), Fleming & Ferguson (1) and William Simons (2).
-Another 15 were ordered in 1943 but cancelled, to free yard space for building Loch class frigates.
+Another 15 were ordered in 1943 but cancelled, to free yard space for building Loch-class frigates.

 The ships were built in two types; 26 powered by steam turbine and 22 by reciprocating or vertical triple expansion (VTE) steam engines.
 The turbine powered ships were all built by Harland & Wolff, save two, built at Blyth; the VTE powered ships were built at Lobnitz, Simons and Fleming & Ferguson.

 Of the ships built in Canada, the companies involved were Toronto Shipbuilding (later Redfern), Port Arthur and Collingwood.
 All the Canadian-built ships were VTE powered.
-Only 12 of these ships served with the RCN; a further 17 were built for the RCN but transferred to the Royal Navy in exchange for an equal number of s, as the RCN was in need of escort vessels.
+Only 12 of these ships served with the RCN; a further 17 were built for the RCN but transferred to the Royal Navy in exchange for an equal number of Castle-class corvettes, as the RCN was in need of escort vessels.
 Fourteen ships were built for the United States Navy, but again were transferred to the RN on completion under Lend-Lease.
 Nineteen ships were ordered directly by the RN under the 1943 programme; a further six ships were ordered, but cancelled.

 Service history

 The Algerine class vessels in service with the Royal Navy were employed mainly as minesweepers, though they were equipped as anti-submarine warfare vessels also, and could serve as escort ships as needed.
-Their ASDIC and depth-charge equipment was equal to that of the s, or even s, though they were not equipped with forward-firing weapons like Hedgehog.
+Their ASDIC and depth-charge equipment was equal to that of the Flower-class corvettes or even River-class frigates, though they were not equipped with forward-firing weapons like Hedgehog.
 Five Algerines were sunk in action, and four others were declared constructive total losses after sustaining damage.
 The Algerines of the Royal Canadian Navy by contrast were employed as escorts.
 They were not fitted with mine-sweeping gear, though they were optimized for service in the Arctic.
 The Algerines served principally as senior ships in Canadian escort groups of the Western Local Escort Force and the Halifax Force.
 No RCN vessels of the class were lost.